delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   * Apply the policy to the VDB we created in the previous exercise

+Both dSources and VDBs timeflow is governed by snapshots, which are either created manually or through policies.
+Retention policies govern the lifespan of such snapshots and help clean older ones that are no longer relevant.

 **Steps**

   1. Navigate to Manage -> Policies